MicrosoftDocs/appcenter-docs/docs/sdk/distribute/xamarin.md

      * an equal value of `versionCode` but a different value of `versionName`.

 > [!TIP]
 > If you upload the same apk/ipa a second time, the dialog will **NOT** appear as the binaries are identical.
 On iOS, if you upload a **new** build with the same version properties, it will show the update dialog.
-The reason for this is that it is a **different** binary.
+The reason for this is that it's a **different** binary.
 On Android, binaries are considered the same if both version properties are the same.

 ## How do I test in-app updates?